Market-led Proposals Process

 MLP Steering Committee

 The MLP Steering Committee oversees the MLP Policy and provides recommendations to Cabinet.
-The Committee comprises of Directors General, and Chief Executive Officers of the following agencies and statutory authorities:
+The Committee comprises Directors General, and Chief Executive Officers of the following agencies and statutory authorities:

 • Department of Planning, Lands and Heritage (Chairperson)